cropgeeks/hpc-help/data-storage.rst

 This location holds subfolders for the :doc:`organizations` (eg ``/mnt/shared/projects/jhi``) and there may be further (local) guidelines on how you should structure your data below this point.

+Joint projects shared between multiple institutes are located in ``/mnt/shared/projects/joint``.
+Please :doc:`contact-us` if working on a joint project and access by multiple users is required.

 .. note::
-  JHI/NIAB users should :doc:`contact-us` when starting a new project, or to request help with moving existing data into the correct folder structure.
+  JHI/NIAB users should :doc:`contact-us` when starting *any* new project, or to request help with moving existing data into the correct folder structure.

 User home folders